Fabber12/lammps-mace/README.md

 mv lammps-mliap_modulefile $HOME/modules/.
 ```

-### If you want to use your module, remember to import it
+### If you want to use your module, remember to import it before using it
 ```bash
 module use $HOME/modules
 ```